Opportunities

 PhD Studentships

-- Citizen science and the ecology of garden birds and mammals (Lead supervisor, Phil Stephens).
-Deadline 8th January 2021 (but please get in touch by 11th December 2020, to make sure that a formal application can be completed on time).
+- Citizen science and the ecology of garden birds and mammals (Co-supervisor, Phil Stephens).
+Deadline 6th January 2023.

 Postgraduate Students